 Establishing the Value of Your Claim

-- The cost of medical treatment to correct the condition or repair the injury caused by the medical error
+- Medical bills, such as the cost of medical treatment to correct the condition or repair the injury caused by the medical error

 - The cost to treat future complications that are likely to arise due to the injury